Get Started with Git on Oracle Linux

 Initialized empty Git repository in /home/oracle/start-git/.git/

-Interesting Information: It is important to note that this newly created Git repository did not require any server either locally, or remotely.
-Instead, the git init command creates a hidden directory called .git in the directory where git init was executed.
+Interesting Information: It is important to note that this newly created Git repository did not require any server either locally or remotely.
+Instead, the git init command makes a hidden .git directory in the directory where git init was executed.
 You can look at the contents of the hidden directory using the command: ls -lsa .git.
-It is beyond the scope of this lab, and highly recommended that you do not alter anything in the .git directory.
+It is beyond the scope of this tutorial, and Git best practices recommend that you do not manually alter anything in the .git directory.
 Doing so will most likely result in breaking your newly created repository.

 git status